Rowing

 • If standards vary between the Ontario Physical Activity Safety Standards in Education and an activity provider, implement the higher standards.

-• Site specific rescue plan must be devised and shared with all supervisors and participants.
+• Site specific rescue plan must be devised and shared with all Monitors and participants.

-• All teachers/instructors must be knowledgeable of the established safety and capsize procedures.
-Teachers/instructors must outline these procedures to rowers and coxswains.
+• All Teachers/Qualified Instructors must be knowledgeable of the established safety and capsize procedures.
+Teachers/Qualified Instructors must outline these procedures to rowers and coxswains.

 • Students must be instructed to remain with rowing shell and oars for flotation and visibility purposes if an accident occurs.